 Do you get checks, tax documents, bank statements, credit cards, or legal documents in the mail?
 Sign up for USPS informed delivery on the USPS website.

-If you don’t, thieves could sign up first in your name and be informed before you are as to what is being delivered to you and whether it is worth stealing before you have a chance to get to your mail.
+If you don’t, thieves could sign up first in your name and be informed before you are as to what is being delivered to you and whether it is worth stealing your mail before you have a chance to even get to your mail.

 What the USPS informed delivery service does

 Informed delivery is free and sends you a daily email with a digital preview of the mail you are to receive (images of the front of your letter-sized envelopes and manage packages scheduled to arrive).
 Informed Delivery benefits the entire household by allowing users to view what is coming to their mailbox whenever, wherever – even while traveling – on a computer, tablet, or mobile device.
-Some mailpieces (e.g., catalogs or magazines) are not imaged by our automated equipment and will not appear in your Informed Delivery notification.
+The postal services’ automated equipment does not image some mail pieces (e.g., catalogs or magazines) and will not appear in your Informed Delivery notification.
 If a scan is detected on these types of mailpieces, users will see a message stating, “A mailpiece for which we do not currently have an image is included in today’s mail.”

 Is Informed Delivery® available to businesses?